-Part 1: Reference architecture
+Part 1 Reference architecture

-Part 3: Property tax - Section 1: Taxonomy
+Part 3 Property tax Section 1 Taxonomy

-Part 4: Fire no objection certificate- Section 1: Taxonomy
+Part 4 Fire no objection certificate Section 1 Taxonomy

-Part 5: Municipal grievance redressal Section 1: Taxonomy
+Part 5 Municipal grievance redressal Section 1 Taxonomy

-Part 6: Trade license Section 1: Taxonomy
+Part 6 Trade license Section 1 Taxonomy

-Part 8: Building plan approval Section 1: Taxonomy
+Part 8 Building plan approval Section 1 Taxonomy

 In the last two decades, India has recognized the significant impact of technology in facilitating progress and development, particularly in its urban areas.
 As a result, India is poised to lead the digital revolution with a focus on its cities.
 By embracing emerging technologies in urban governance, India aims to transform its journey to economic power.
 To achieve this, the ministry of housing and urban affairs (MoHUA) launched the national urban digital mission (NUDM) in February 2021.
 The mission seeks to establish a shared digital infrastructure that strengthens the capacity of the urban ecosystem to address complex problems efficiently and at scale.
 This initiative aims to enhance citizens' ease of living through inclusive, accessible, efficient, and citizen-centric governance in India's 4 800 + towns and cities.
-To drive this effort, the national institute of urban affairs has established the centre for digital governance (CDG) to bring together the MoHUA’s digital initiatives and to help drive urban standardisation effort The NUDM builds on the guiding principles outlined in MoHUA's 2019 national urban innovation stack (NUIS) - strategy and approach paper, which was developed to accelerate urban transformation.
+To drive this effort, the national institute of urban affairs has established the centre for digital governance (CDG) to bring together the MoHUA’s digital initiatives and to help drive urban standardisation effort The NUDM builds on the guiding principles outlined in MoHUA's 2019 national urban innovation stack (NUIS) — strategy and approach paper, which was developed to accelerate urban transformation.